Kitimat: LNG Canada terminal project

 On 1 October 2018, Royal Dutch Shell and its Asia partners gave formal approval to an estimated $40 billion investment into the construction of a new liquified natural gas port terminal project named LNG Canada, coupled with the construction by a subsidiary of TransCanada of a gas pipeline, known as the Coastal GasLink Pipeline, linking this terminal to the Montney, British Columbia, natural gas field.

-If and when completed, LNG Canada should become the first Canadian LNG export ocean terminal, which will compete with other LNG terminals in the US, either existing or planned on the West (Alaska, Washington, Oregon), Gulf (Louisiana, Texas) and Atlantic coasts (Maryland, Virginia).
+When completed, LNG Canada will become the first Canadian LNG export ocean terminal, which will compete with other LNG terminals in the US, either existing or planned on the West (Alaska, Washington, Oregon), Gulf (Louisiana, Texas) and Atlantic coasts (Maryland, Virginia).

+In October 2023, pipeline installation on the project was 100% complete.

-This new terminal to be built in the port of Kitimat will be connected to the Pacific Ocean via the existing Douglas Channel.
+This new terminal being built in the port of Kitimat will be connected to the Pacific Ocean via the existing Douglas Channel.
 This development will add new sensitive ship traffic when the LNG Canada natural gas storage and liquefaction terminal will be completed and operational, which is estimated to be in 2025.
 The LNG Canada terminal project will see large LNG carrier ships loading liquefied natural gas at the future Kitimat LNG terminal, and sailing along the Douglas Channel to carry it to export destinations, mainly in Asia.

+Pacific Future pipeline and refinery

+The Pacific Future Energy Refinery was projected to refine more than 30,000 m3 per day of nearly solid bitumen of the Western Canadian Select variety for at least 60 years.
+Grupo Salinas were the owners, and "European technology" was touted as the solution to environmental ills.
+The construction of the plant was budgeted at $11 billion and included carbon capture and storage (CCS) technology.
+Capacity would be increased in 200,000 bpd stages that would cost $6 billion.
+Simeco, a Milan engineering and construction firm would provide the design.
+Modules would be built in Asia and transported to Prince Rupert, British Columbia for assembly.
+The project headquarters was in Vancouver.
+When the project was announced in June 2014 the funds has yet to be assembled, and a preliminary venture round for design work was budgeted at $250 million.
+Stockwell Day was hired by the proponents, as well as Shawn Atleo and Ovide Mercredi.
+The Northern Gateway pipeline, originally proposed by Enbridge, would have supplied the resource.

+Opponents of the project included SkeenaWild Conservation Trust, and Haida people First Nations, as well as the Kitselas, Metlakatla and Gitga'at tribes of Tsimshian people.

+The CEO of Pacific Future, Samer Salameh, notified the Impact Assessment Agency of Canada (IAAC) in December 2024 of the project's failure, and on 11 February 2025 Minister Steven Guilbeault wrote that the sponsors confirmed that they had discontinued the project, and that "This letter provides [Pacific Future] with notification that I have terminated the environmental assessment for the project."

 Geography

-Kitimat is located 63 km south of Terrace on Highway 37.
+Kitimat is located 63 km south of Terrace and Thornhill on Highway 37.
 Prince Rupert is 207 km northwest, and Prince George is 629 km to the east.